RDA-DMP-Common/RDA-DMP-Common-Standard/README.md

 <img src="docs/diagrams/maDMP-diagram.png"/>

-(This document is available as a <a href="https://github.com/RDA-DMP-Common/RDA-DMP-Common-Standard">Github Readme</a> and as <a href="https://rda-dmp-common.github.io/RDA-DMP-Common-Standard/">a webpage</a>.)

 <h3>DMP</h3>
 Provides high level information about the DMP, e.g. its title, modification date, etc. It is the root of this application profile.
 The majority of its fields are mandatory.